Resources and links to help you find a home to rent in Vancouver

 For information on renting in Kelowna near the UBC Okanagan campus, see our relocating to Kelowna.

-UBC faculty staff rental housing
+UBC faculty and staff rental housing

 UBC offers rental housing to full-time faculty and staff on the Vancouver campus at below-market rents.
 This portfolio of 950 apartments and townhomes is managed by UBC affiliate Village Gate Homes.
 All suites are unfurnished and a minimum of a one-year lease is required.
 For details, photos, floor plans, and to apply for a rental suite, please go to the Village Gate Homes website.